Test-time Backdoor Mitigation for Black-Box Large Language Models with Defensive Demonstrations: Experiments and Results

-\paragraph{Effective Reduction of \textbf{ASR} through Defensive Demonstrations.} As shown in \Cref{tab:maintab}, our experimental results across three datasets demonstrate that all forms of defensive demonstrations (random, similar, self-reasoned) effectively reduce the \textbf{ASR}.
-This finding underscores the potential of few-shot demonstrations in rectifying the behavior of poisoned models when confronted with test instances containing triggers.
-The ability of these demonstrations to mitigate the effects of embedded triggers across diverse datasets highlights their versatility and effectiveness in enhancing model robustness against such adversarial manipulations.
+\stitle{Effective Reduction of \textbf{ASR} through Defensive Demonstrations} As shown in \Cref{tab:maintab}, our experiments reveal that all forms of defensive demonstrations (random, similar, self-reasoned) lower the Attack Success Rate (ASR) consistently across three datasets and four attack methods, demonstrating their efficacy in countering backdoor triggers and bolstering model robustness against diverse adversarial strategies.

-Turning to the baseline comparisons, we noted some challenges with the ONION method.
-Contrary to expectations, ONION sometimes inadvertently increased the \textbf{ASR}.
-This issue largely stems from its tendency to erroneously delete non-trigger innocent tokens, which aligns with findings of \citet{yang-etal-2021-rap}.
+For baseline methods, ONION sometimes inadvertently increased the \textbf{ASR}.
+This issue stems from its tendency to erroneously delete non-trigger innocent tokens, which aligns with findings of \citet{yang-etal-2021-rap}.
 Such deletions often result in incomplete sentences, potentially confusing the model about the original sentence's intent and context.
-In contrast, Back-translating Paraphrasing displayed consistent efficacy across all attack types.
-This consistency suggests that both implicit and explicit triggers can be effectively neutralized during the paraphrasing process.
-However, certain information loss can happen during the paraphrasing, which introduces some CACC drops.
+In contrast, back-translating paraphrasing, though generally outperformed by defensive demonstrations, shows consistent efficacy across all attack types, which indicates that various triggers are likely neutralized during the paraphrasing process.